edeng23/binance-trade-bot/README.md

 -   **api_key** - Binance API key generated in the Binance account setup stage.
 -   **api_secret_key** - Binance secret key generated in the Binance account setup stage.
--   **current_coin** - This is your starting coin of choice.
-This should be one of the coins from your supported coin list.
-If you want to start from your bridge currency, leave this field empty - the bot will select a random coin from your supported coin list and buy it.
 -   **bridge** - Your bridge currency of choice.
 Notice that different bridges will allow different sets of supported coins.
 For example, there may be a Binance particular-coin/USDT pair but no particular-coin/BUSD pair.
 -   **tld** - 'com' or 'us', depending on your region.
 Default is 'com'.
 -   **hourToKeepScoutHistory** - Controls how many hours of scouting values are kept in the database.
 After the amount of time specified has passed, the information will be deleted.